Anjana-mp/Transformer-based-mutation-classification/README.md

 # Transformer-based models for uncovering genetic mutations in cancerous and non-cancerous genomes
 ## Overview
 This project focuses on **mutation classification** using **DNABERT 2** and **Nucleotide Transformer** models.
 It processes DNA sequences and classifies mutations efficiently.
-The paper is available at https://doi.org/10.1016/j.gene.2025.149460
+The paper is available at Transformer-based models for uncovering genetic mutations in cancerous and non-cancerous genomes.
+DOI: https://doi.org/10.1016/j.gene.2025.149460

 ## Installation
 To set up the required dependencies, run: